jacquesvcritien/Blockchain/README.md

 #### 5.3 Checking Deployment

 The migrate command should return a contract address and this can be checked by going into  https://rinkeby.etherscan.io/ and pasting the address there.

+## 6. Online IDE

+If you wish to test smart contracts quickly, one can also make use of an online IDE which can be found in this link, https://remix.ethereum.org/.